Setting up an environment using CVMFS in GitLab CI (e.g. to run CMSSW)

 list /cvmfs/cms.cern.ch/

-GitLab UI one can see the output, and also the cvmfs
+You can check the output, and also the cvmfs

 label: